-There are many treatment methods for skin cancer patients to consider, including surgical and non-surgical options.
+There are many treatment methods for skin cancer patients to consider, including surgical and surgery-free options.
 Depending on the severity of the case and whether it is melanoma or non-melanoma skin cancer, the viable options for any one patient may be more or less restricted.
 In the space below, we will provide a broad overview of the treatments that patients may discuss with their doctors.
 For more detailed information, please call the GentleCure skin cancer information specialists at 312-987-6543.

 Melanoma Skin Cancer Treatment Methods